 - or restore your venue to an acceptable condition.

 How to apply

 Step 1.
-Fill in the application for material alteration form.
+Fill in the material alteration form:

 Step 2.
 Send your form and supporting documentation to Licensing NT.